- Tullin ohjeet

 Origin country

-Country of preferential origin
+Country or country group of preferential origin

-Provide the country or county group of preferential origin, if preferential tariff treatment is sought in the customs declaration.
-You can find the code for the country of origin from the dropdown menu by typing the beginning of the country name or code in the field or by using the search function.
+If you are applying for preferential treatment with the customs declaration, provide the country or country group of preferential origin.
+By doing so, you can obtain a lower customs duty or duty-free treatment.
+You can find the code for the country or country group of origin from the drop-down menu by typing the beginning of the name of the country or country group or the beginning of the code in the field or by using the search function.
+Also remember to provide the preference code for the country or country group later under “Preference”.

 Unique consignment reference (UCR)